 About Anmore Manor

-The creators of Anmore Manor (who are also the owners and residents of the house) might look like regular ordinary people at other times of the year.
+The creators of Anmore Manor (who are also the owners and residents of the house) might look like regular people at other times of the year.
 Deep down inside, however, they are serious haunted house fanatics!
 When you see their place you’ll agree!

 The couple behind Anmore Manor go to all the various haunted house conventions in North America, and the man is (or at least used to be) the President of the BC Chapter of the Canadian Haunters Association.
 These are people who really love Halloween, and it shows!